KasulaPavanKumar-Cloud/KasulaPavanKumar-Cloud/README.md

 ### 🧠 Intern | **Infosys Springboard** | 🗓️ Sep 2024 - Nov 2024
 - Built a **Vehicle Tracking System** with Python & Django
 - Used REST APIs and database integration for real-time insights

-### 🌐 Web Intern | **Bytexl** | 🗓️ Dec 2023 - Feb 2024
-- Designed responsive UI and integrated Firebase
-- Worked on user-friendly dashboards and secure login systems

 ---